-At IHS Markit, an S&P 500 constituent, Kyle's group won three consecutive Waters Technologies awards for “Best Pricing/Valuation Provider” and grew the EBITDA at a 15% CAGR.
-He has worked in private equity, venture capital, and corporate business development—all roles in which he worked closely with fund managers and CEOs in varying capacities.
+At Danaher, a Fortune 150 company, Kyle's group drives the strategy for $250M in R&D spending, owns $10M in partner initiative P&L, and manages pre-M&A funnel due diligence.
+He's worked in private equity, venture capital, and corporate business development—all roles in which he worked closely with fund managers and CEOs in varying capacities.
 He looks forward to helping his clients find creative strategies for identifying and realizing value.

-Developed a market segmentation that drove the allocation of $250 million in R&D spending over five years; also identified high-value segments to increase five-year incremental pipeline value by $38 million ($112 million to $140 million).
+Developed market segmentation based on both primary and secondary research that drove the allocation of $250 million in R&D spending over five years and a strategic shift in the focus of over 1,000 global salespeople; identified high-value segments to increase five-year incremental new product development pipeline value by $38 million (34%, $112 million to $140 million).

-Managed an open-innovation partnership due diligence—including market segmentation, technology validation, financial forecasting, and commercial strategy—the partnerships are forecasted to deliver $17 million over the next five years.
+Managed open-innovation partnership due diligence—including market segmentation, competitive analysis, technology validation, financial forecasting, and commercial strategy—the partnerships are forecasted to deliver $17 million over the next five years.

-Worked closely with the president, vice president, and senior directors to develop open innovation and new product development strategy; increasing on-time-delivery of projects and revenue achievement (vs project forecast) from 57% and 73%, respectively, to 80% and 89%, respectively.
+Worked closely with the president and vice president to develop a new open innovation and new product development strategy; increasing on-time-delivery of projects and revenue achievement (vs project forecast) from 57% and 73%, respectively, to 80% and 89%, respectively.

-Partnered with the M&A team to cultivate open innovation partner relationships for future acquisitions.
+Partnered with the M&A team to cultivate open innovation partner relationships for future acquisitions, providing due diligence assistance as required.

 Focus areas: Financial Modeling, Project Finance, Mergers & Acquisitions (M&A), Product Management, Marketing, Research and Development, Due Dilligence, Pricing Strategy, M&A Modeling, Revenue Modeling, Valuation Modeling, Three Statement Operating Model, Open Innovation, Market Research, Market Opportunity Analysis, Financial Planning & Analysis (FP&A)